Coláiste Cois Life: Rankings

 In 2017, Coláiste Cois Life was ranked as the 40th best post-primary school in Ireland in a list by the Sunday Times.
 On the same list, the school ranked third out of all post-primary gaelcholáistí, and first out of all mixed gaelcholáistí.

 Notable past pupils

 Conor McGregor – Mixed martial artist and boxer.

+Síomha Ní Ruairc – Podcaster and television presenter.